datacraft-dsc/DEPs/8/README.md

 Assets without proper descriptive metadata can have poor visibility and discoverability, so it is generally in the publisher's interest to ensure good metadata is made available.

-## Change Process

-This document is governed by the [2/COSS](../2/README.md) (COSS).

-## Language

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP 14](https://tools.ietf.org/html/bcp14) \[[RFC2119](https://tools.ietf.org/html/rfc2119)\] \[[RFC8174](https://tools.ietf.org/html/rfc8174)\] when, and only when, they appear in all capitals, as shown here.

 ## Motivation

-The main motivations of this OEP are:
+The main motivations of this DEP are:

-* Establish a standard Asset Metadata format to allow interoperability between participants in the Ocean ecosystem
+* Establish a standard Asset Metadata format to allow interoperability between participants in the data ecosystem
 * Specify the common attributes that HAVE to be added in Asset Metadata
 * Identify the recommended additional attributes that SHOULD be included in Asset Metadata to facilitate the ASSETS search
 * Provide an example of a possible structured Asset Metadata and additional links for reference